 Motivational Style :

-You are a pragmatic down to earth executive who tends to judge individuals and situations strictly on merit.You see yourself ( and are generally seen by others ) as a practical man who gets results by common sense and tends to be dismissive of any fairy theories about human behavior and management styles.Your great strength is to act decisevely whilst at the same time getting people to cooperate with you.From the point of view of higher management you are perceived as a most capable executive with a mature and balanced outlook .Their main reservations are whether you are sufficiently responsive to change and whether you can think strategically as well as tactically.
+You are a pragmatic down to earth executive who tends to judge individuals and situations strictly on merit.You see yourself ( and are generally seen by others ) as a practical man who gets results by common sense and tends to be dismissive of any fairy theories about human behaviour and management styles.Your great strength is to act decisively whilst at the same time getting people to cooperate with you.From the point of view of higher management you are perceived as a most capable executive with a mature and balanced outlook.Their main reservations are whether you are sufficiently responsive to change and whether you can think strategically as well as tactically.

 Reluctance to assert oneself in situations where people may be looking to you for a lead.

-You cope comfortably with most of the challenges you meet and only draw back occassionaly from high risk situations.
+You cope comfortably with most of the challenges you meet and only draw back occasionally from high risk situations.

 Political Skill :

-You are well capable of handling most political situations with only the occassional touch of abrasiveness – possible in some aspects of your relationship with your boss.
+You are well capable of handling most political situations with only the occasional touch of abrasiveness – possible in some aspects of your relationship with your boss.